 Well, maybe not freakishly obessive.
 Just a little obessive is fine.

 Take care of yourself!

-Finally, the perennial test advice: always take care of your body!
+Finally, the perennial test advice/study tip: always take care of your body!